ahmadjamalkta/inet-showcases/mobility/basic/doc/index.rst

 :ned:`StaticGridMobility` positions all nodes in a rectangular grid.
 It has parameters for setting the properties of the grid, such as a margin, the number of row and columns, and the separation between rows and columns.
-By default grid has the same aspect ratio as the available space (constraint area by default).
+By default, the grid has the same aspect ratio as the available space (constraint area by default).
 The :par:`numHosts` parameter must be set in all mobility modules of the group.